UAComputerScience/markturn-tjs186/Report.md

 word
 ```
 ### _git, GitHub and alternatives_
 Git, GitHub and alternatives fall into the version control category.
-Version control is essential to modern day developement. version control allows for a developer or team of developers to record and control changes to a file or file system and refer to previous versions of the file or file system.
+Version control is essential to modern day development. version control allows for a developer or team of developers to record and control changes to a file or file system and refer to previous versions of the file or file system.
 Git is the most widely used version control system created by Linus Torvalds in 2005.
 Common commands for git:
 ```
 $ git add [NameOfFile] # to add a file to a repository
 $ git commit -am "commit message containing details of changes"